 The accident, which occurred at about 1 a.m. in the morning on the New Jersey Turnpike, caused the limousine bus to overturn.
 The driver of the tractor-trailer that hit it is now facing charges.
 These include death by auto and four counts of assault by auto.
 His bail has been set at $50,000.

 In cases like this, the first thing those injured will want to do is address their injuries at a medical facility.
-After that, they may want to explore their legal options for seeking compensation from the at-fault driver and his or her employer.
+After that, they may want to explore their legal options with a skilled Newport Beach car accident lawyer.

 Source: Huffington Post, “Tracy Morgan Car Accident: Actor In Intensive Care After 6-Vehicle Crash” Wayne Parry, Jun.
 07, 2014